 A water-tower that strives to retain the elements of traditional Hindu architecture.

 Around the corner, a grocery store with wrapped-produce and frozen-food sections that nobody who knew India 20 years ago ever thought they'd live to see.

-Twenty years ago, fruit juice in India was something you made for yourself--or watched somebody make with an old crusher, from which the juice was poured into a glass last washed when Clive was a lad.
+Twenty years ago, fruit juice in India was something you made for yourself--or watched somebody make with an old street-side crusher, from which the juice was poured into a glass rinsed in a bucket of water.

 Good or bad?
 Whatever you think, you'd better get out of the way.

 Anything unchanged from the past?
 How about these apartments alongside a truly foul stream.